Jānis Dombrava

-Jānis Dombrava (born 1988 in Riga) is a Latvian politician, board Member of the National Alliance "All for Latvia – Fatherland and Freedom/LNNK" and vice-chairman of the party.
-Currently elected in the 14.
-Saeima, chairman of the National defence committee, has been a member of parliament since 2010.
+Jānis Dombrava (born 1988 in Riga) is a Latvian politician and historian serving as the Minister of the Interior of Latvia since 2026, he has been previously elected in the 14th Saeima, chairman of the National Defence Committee, and has been a member of Saeima since 2010.

 Biography

 J. Dombrava was born in Riga.
 Attended the Natalija Draudzina gymnasium.
 After acquiring secondary education at Riga Rainis 8th evening (shift) secondary School, he enrolled in the Faculty of History and Philosophy of the University of Latvia, which he graduated in 2010 with a Bachelor's degree.

 J. Dombrava was married to Ieva Bērziņa, in 2011 family welcomed a daughter.
 Divorced in 2016.
 In 2021 he married Annija Asmine (in a relationship since 2017), he has a daughter and a son from this marriage.

 Before becoming a parliamentary deputy, J. Dombrava worked various jobs from the age of 15, including in construction and IT.